Introducing Extralt: The Market Intelligence Layer for Ecommerce

 Extract.
 Raw data from any ecommerce site.
 Product listings, prices, availability, images.
 This is live now.

 Enrich.
-Normalize to English, classify with standardized taxonomy, extract attributes and market signals, generate product variants.
+Normalize to English, classify with standardized taxonomy, extract attributes and market signals, and create Listings and Offers.
 Each capture becomes structured, queryable product intelligence.
-(Coming soon)

 Explore.
 Query the graph.
-Search across sellers, find the best prices, track products across the market.
-(Future)
+Search across sellers, find prices, track products across the market, and expose product intelligence to analysts and agents.

 Sign up to get started.